 It is not possible to say that the iO4 would never fail, but the odds are very low.

 There are fewer failure points than more premium models and the fact the electrical components are sealed inside helps limit the chances of failure.

+The environmental impact of electric toothbrushes is on average 11 times greater than a manual brush.
 This doesn’t mean that you shouldn’t use one.
 You need to balance effective cleaning and disease prevention against the environmental impact.

 The iO Series 4 is a good toothbrush, I can’t say it is bad.
 It does what it needs to do well.

 After each use the teeth feel clean and thanks to the timer, pacer and pressure sensor you are kept on track.